We are in a climate crisis. Farmers often bear the brunt of climate change with their crops and livelihoods at risk.

-Given its potential for reducing carbon emissions, enhancing soil fertility and improving climate resilience, Organic Agriculture should form the basis of comprehensive policy tools for addressing the future of global nutrition and addressing climate change.
+We believe that limiting global warming to 1.5°C (2.7°F) is still achievable through deep fossil fuel emission cuts and the transformation of our food system based on organic principles and agroecology.
+Given its potential for reducing carbon emissions, enhancing soil fertility and improving climate resilience, organic agriculture should form the basis of comprehensive policy tools for addressing the future of global nutrition and addressing climate change.

-- Reduces greenhouse gases, especially nitrous oxide, as no chemical nitrogen fertilizers are used and nutrient losses are minimized
+- Reducing greenhouse gases, especially nitrous oxide, as no chemical nitrogen fertilizers are used and nutrient losses are minimized.

-- Minimizes energy consumption by 30-70% per unit of land by eliminating the energy required to manufacture synthetic fertilizers, and by using internal farm inputs, thus reducing fuel used for transportation
+- Minimizes energy consumption by 30-70% per unit of land by eliminating the energy required to manufacture synthetic fertilizers, and by using internal farm inputs.